 This course covers concepts of geometry, probability, and statistics, as well as applications of alegebraic properties of real numbers to concepts of measurements with an emphasis on problem solving and critical thinking.
-This course is designed specifically for students who week middle grade (4-8) teacher certification.
+This course is designed specifically for students who week middle grade or EC-Grade 4 (4-8) teacher certification.

 Prerequisite: MATH 1350, ENGL 301 or equivalent.
-Pre/Corequisite: READ 302 or equivalent